-Every year at this time it’s the same routine – mow the lawn one last time, take the snow blower in for a tune-up, move the junk in the garage that’s accumulated over the summer so that the cars can once again fit in their stalls, cut down garden plants that provide no winter interest, and wrap vulnerable trees against possible deer or rabbit damage.
-These are easy decisions: the one that give us fits is over when to fill pots and window boxes with winter dress.
-I think this year’s debate was likely settled by the early November snowfall.
-Sure, it won’t likely last, but that first bit of white leaves no doubt that more is on the way.
+Every year about now it’s the same routine – mow the lawn one last time, take the snow blower in for a tune up, move the junk in the garage that’s accumulated over summer so that the cars can once again fit in their stalls, cut down perennials in the garden that provide no winter interest, and wrap vulnerable trees against possible deer or rabbit damage.
+Those are the easy decisions; the one that gives us fits is over when to fill pots and window boxes with winter dress.
+Always that first bit of snow that promises more or the way helps spring us into action.

-Why not get the outdoor finery installed before it gets REALLY snappy?
-I always find myself more creative if my fingers and toes aren’t frozen ice chunks.
-At K & K, we’ve been out on the nursery grounds recently cutting all manner of greenery to tempt you- white pine, cedar, yew, arborvitae and white fir.
-We’ve laid in an ample supply of beautiful non-native greens as well and think the spruce tops we’ve stocked are the fullest, freshest ever.
+Why not get the outdoor finery installed before it gets really snappy?
+I always find myself in a more creative frame of mind it my fingers and toes aren’t frozen ice chunks.
+At Kelley and Kelley we’ll be out in the nursery soon cutting all manner of greenery to tempt you – White Pine, Cedar, Yew, Arborvitae, and White Fir.
+We’ll lay in a supply of non-native greens and decorative branches as well.
 We invite your visit.

-One last thought, though by no means an afterthought – many thanks for your patronage in 2013.
-In these tenuous times, we’re delighted with the support of long-standing and new customers alike and are proud to have accomplished one more year of service as we approach 100 years of doing what we love.
+One last thought, though by no means an afterthought – many thanks for your patronage in 2015.
+We’re delighted with the support of long-standing and new customers alike and are proud to have accomplished one more year of service as we approach 100 years of doing what we love.